 In case the cooler is too big for your freezer, at least put it in an airconditioned room or fill in the cooler with tap water (room temperature or cold) and put two or three ice bags in there and leave it for 12 hours or less.

-It will cool down the cooler and it will increase the time limit of your cooler.
+It will cool down the cooler and it will increase the time it stays cool.

 3. Pre-chill the food